WebAssembly/component-model/design/mvp/JS-Reference.md

 1. Components can import and use most web and JS APIs
 2. Components can export an API usable by JS
 3. Components interact with the web platform in similar ways to JS:
-  a.
-Components can feature test whether APIs are present
+    1. Components can feature test whether APIs are present
-  b.
-Components work whether they are importing a web API, or a JS polyfill, or a component polyfill
+    1. Components work whether they are importing a web API, or a JS polyfill, or a component polyfill
-  c.
-Components are tolerant of web API evolution
+    1. Components are tolerant of web API evolution
-  d.
-Component misuse of a web API results in failure at that call-site, not a link time error
+    1. Component misuse of a web API results in failure at that call-site, not a link time error
 4. Components have improved performance when calling web APIs compared to today

 ## Non-goals